When you tell a story in Portuguese, you need a clean way to say that one past action happened before another past action.

 [!tip] The power of já

-In Portugal, this tense often appears with já:
+This tense often appears with já in Portugal:

 Two Mini-Dialogues

 - You: Desculpa… cheguei tarde.
 O comboio já tinha partido?
 (Sorry… I arrived late.
-Has the train already left?)
+Had the train already left?)

 - Local: Pois.
 Acontece.
 (Yup.
 It did.)